fearlessdots/update-hosts-file/README.md

 ## Valid Arguments
 Run `update-hosts-file help` to display valid arguments.

+## Program Preferences
+You can change the program's default values (e.g., default text editor and viewer) by modifying `/config/preferences` file.
+By default, 'nano' is used as the editor and 'less' as the viewer (view/edit feature was added on version 1.2).
+Features from future releases will be inserted in this file as soon as they are released.

 # Methods Of Installation
 If you already have update-hosts-file program installed on your computer, simply run `sudo ./install` once inside the downloaded directory/repository.